sdc-china/IDA-doc/_posts/2018-03-01-test-project-management.md

      Remember to select the process app or toolkit, which can't be both selected.
      You need to upload Eclipse test project zip file when you check the "Migrate an old project".
+     If the permission control of your BPM server is controlled by the UMS server, please add your UMS Admin user into ida and set it as UMS Admin user.[Refer to][3]

      **Known Limitions:**
      The test project migration is only supported under development environment.